gchrupala/supervision/msc.rst

     - You supervisor will be helping you, but is not supposed to:

         - rewrite your text to fix quality problems
-        - write, test or debugging code for your project
+        - write, test or debug code for your project
         - run statistical tests

 - Keep track of all the data and code needed to reproduce your